rootsploit/JSON-CSRF-PoC/README.md

 # JSON CSRF PoC

+### What is CSRF?
+CSRF is Cross-Site Request Forgery vulnerability which can be used to force an user to conduct unintended actions on a Web Application.
+Using this flaw an attacker can perform various attacks based on the affected module such as changing Email ID, Password for the User's Account.

+### CSRF on JSON Endpoint:
-Cross-Site Request Forgery on JSON Endpoint using Fetch API.
+Cross-Site Request Forgery on JSON Endpoint using Fetch API as usual HTML Form does not work in API Request due to padding issue.

 ### Below are the required conditions in order to perform this attack:
   1. Authentication Method should be cookie based only